Further Revised; 4/8/14

 - Beware of placing too much emphasis on “watts” or watts per gallon when comparing “apples to oranges” as this is very inaccurate in comparing different lights to each other.

-EVEN between different LEDs on the market, as there is a wide difference in output per watt and many poor quality lights make up for this in a “shotgun” approach of dozens (55) of low output emitters and higher wattage, which defeats one of the purposes of LED lighting: “lower wattage”.
+EVEN different LEDs as there is a wide difference in output per watt and many poor quality lights make up for this in a shotgun approach of dozens of low output emitters and higher wattage, which IMO defeats one of the purposes of LED lighting: “lower wattage”.

 See also my other article: Aquarium LED Lights, Lighting